mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ## Navigation Graph

 The graph above we'll call **navigation graph**.
+The individual nodes in the navigation graph are the pages of our application and the edges between them represent the transitions from one page to another.
 It's important to mention that the **navigation graph is directed**.
 Usually, the edges between the individual nodes are represented by links in our application.
 This means that if we have an edge between `/a` and `/b`, we most likely have a link between these two pages.
 Of course, another way the user to navigate between `/a` and `/b` is by directly using the address bar of the browser.

 For our purposes, we're going to use the navigation graph from Google Analytics which we have extracted with `@mlx/ga`.